 He engages and teaches the youth Afro-Brazilian Cultural Arts with his upbeat, fun and holistic approach to physical fitness and self expression through Kapoeira.

-Brother Brandon has been an integral part of the Ifetayo Community for 4 years teaching Toddler, Foundation, Advanced Beginner Kapoeira Angola classes as well as teaching in the I.A.M.B.
+Faisão was an integral part of the Ifetayo Community for 4 years teaching Kapoeira classes and co-teaching the I.A.M.B.
 Rites of Passage Program.
 He know teaches with Asase Yaa Cultural Arts Foundation for the last 2 years.

-He is grateful and honored to pass on his knowledge to the youth.
+He is honored to pass on his knowledge of the Afrikan arts to the youth & families of his community.

-The KA Arts seeks to ignite, empower, and develop the minds of every soul that encounters us through our Afrikan centered and holistic teaching approach.
+The KA Arts seeks to ignite, empower, and develop the minds of every soul that encounters us through our Afrikan focused holistic teaching approach.